perdian/flightlog/README.md

 # License

-The flighttracker is licensed under the Apache Licence 2.0 (<http://www.apache.org/licenses/>).
+The flightlog is licensed under the Apache Licence 2.0 (<http://www.apache.org/licenses/>).